socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

         Header
         LoginForm
 [VO]
-If we wanted to add another page -- say a login page? -- it would be really nice that our Header is a seperate component, because we can just drop it in to any new page that we want to add to our site.
+So now, if we wanted to add another page -- say a login page? -- it would be really nice that our Header is a seperate component, because we can just drop it in to any new page that we want to add to our site.

 [SC]